LambdaLabs/docsy-lambda-docs/content/en/workstations/upgrade-samsung-980-pro-firmware.md

 the firmware as soon as possible.
 {{% /alert %}}

-First, download the latest firmware version ISO from Samsung's website by
+First, download the latest firmware ISO from Samsung's website by
 running:

 ```bash